thecloudgarage/boomi-examples-wip/boomi-iot-showcase-v1/README.md

 ## Objective

-Build a simulator and processing engine on top of Boomi integration that can serve as a tool-chain for various IoT use cases.
+Build an end-to-end real-time data pipeline on top of Boomi integration that can serve as a tool-chain for various IoT use cases.

 > special thanks to Chris Cappetta https://github.com/ccappetta and Premjit Mishra from Boomi who have always helped get the better of the platform!